The Summer 2022 Dress Trends To Have On Your Radar

 Specifically, Hennig highlights “the ‘mid-summer mini dress’ as an essential this season.
 She elaborates: “With its abbreviated hemline and ease of wear, these go from day to night with a quick change of shoes and accessories.
 Johanna Ortiz’s ornate puff-sleeved mini captures the spirit of the trend with its belle-sleeves and wave-inspired embroidery.”

-“There is also a relaxed and elegant energy within many of the collections this season,” states Hennig.
+“There is also a relaxed energy within many of the collections this season,” states Hennig.
 Look to uncomplicated options like a slip dress that channels ‘90s-era minimalism or a cami-style frock that provides the effortless appeal of a tank top.
+Taylor echoes Hennig, saying “an easy elegance will mark the season, with optimistic color combinations and light airy silhouettes underpinning it.”

 Hennig hones in on a micro-aspect of this trend that celebrates unbothered and skillful femininity — a mood she’s dubbed “The Talented Ms. Ripley.’”
 She explains: “It nods to the nostalgic glamour of the 1950s and is all about high-waisted, tailored linen, nautical stripes, and gingham.”